Spontaneous scalarization: Neutron star scalarization

-In particular, scalar field perturbations are of the polar type, meaning that they only couple to polar perturbations of the fluid and metric.
-In \gr, these perturbations are the most efficient \gw{s} sources. \textcite{Sotani:2004rq} were the first to study the nonradial oscillations of scalarized \ns{s}.
+In particular, scalar-field perturbations are of the polar type, meaning that they couple only to polar perturbations of the fluid and metric.
+In \gr, these perturbations are the most efficient \gw sources. \textcite{Sotani:2004rq} were the first to study the nonradial oscillations of scalarized \ns{s}.
 They used the Cowling approximation, in which only polar-parity fluid perturbations are dynamical.
-This simplifies the problem considerably and \textcite{Sotani:2004rq} calculated the (fundamental) $f$- and the (pressure) $p$-modes frequencies.
-In a follow-up work,~\textcite{Sotani:2005qx} went beyond the Cowling approximation and derived equations, for both axial and polar perturbations, that included metric perturbations.
-They analyzed only the simpler axial perturbations (discussed below).
-A study of the polar perturbations only became possible after new techniques were developed in \gr by~\textcite{Kruger:2019zuz,Kruger:2020ykw}.
-These techniques were then used in scalar-tensor theory by~\textcite{Kruger:2021yay}, who also considered self-interacting massive scalar fields.\footnote{We refer the reader to~\textcite{Staykov:2015cfa,Blazquez-Salcedo:2020ibb} for the case of massive scalar-tensor theory that is mathematically equivalent to $R^2$-gravity.} \textcite{Kruger:2021yay} found that the scalar field leaves very ``clear'' imprints on the oscillation frequencies of \ns{s}.
-The extension of these results for rapidly-rotating \ns{s}, but now back to the Cowling approximation, was made by \textcite{Yazadjiev:2017vpg}.
-They also studied in details the Chandrasekhar-Friedman-Schutz instability driven by rotation~\cite{Chandrasekhar:1992pr,Friedman:1978hf}.
+This simplifies the problem considerably and \textcite{Sotani:2004rq} calculated the fundamental $f$-mode frequency and the pressure $p$-mode frequency.
+In a follow-up work,~\textcite{Sotani:2005qx} went beyond the Cowling approximation and derived equations for both axial and polar perturbations that included metric perturbations.
+They analyzed only the simpler axial perturbations (discussed later).
+A study of polar perturbations became possible only after new techniques were developed in \gr by~\textcite{Kruger:2019zuz,Kruger:2020ykw}.
+These techniques were then used in scalar-tensor theory by~\textcite{Kruger:2021yay}, who also considered self-interacting massive scalar fields.\footnote{See \textcite{Staykov:2015cfa,Blazquez-Salcedo:2020ibb} for a discussion of a case of massive scalar-tensor theory that is mathematically equivalent to $R^2$ gravity.} \textcite{Kruger:2021yay} found that the scalar field leaves clear imprints on the oscillation frequencies of \ns{s}.
+An extension of these results for rapidly rotating \ns{s}, but now back to the Cowling approximation, was made by \textcite{Yazadjiev:2017vpg}.
+They also studied the Chandrasekhar--Friedman-Schutz instability driven by rotation~\cite{Chandrasekhar:1992pr,Friedman:1978hf}.